dislux-hapfyl/pynksh/README.md

 Launch from terminal: `ksh newide | python3 &` (bash works fine too)

+_dont forget to run the above command in the same directory as `pnk.lang`_

 ## Ideas

 would making this better be worth it to anyone?